dine1717/EVA6/README.md

  3. Best Test Accuarcy: 99.28

 # Analysis:
- 1. Model is performing good and in some epochs it is close to the target.
+ 1. The model is under fitting and we can see some consisnet accuary in the test data  aroun 99.2 but our target is 99.4.

 ___________